dibyendumajumdar/nj/README.md

 Note - the only builds I have done so far as X86-64 versions.
 I have no means of testing other architectures.

+**Note that due to the way the OMR code is structured the code is compiled several times, once for each target.
+You can reduce the time taken to build by commenting out some of the targets you do not require in the top-level CMakeLists.txt file.**

 ### Linux or Mac OSX

 * You will need CMake, Perl, bison and flex installed